EdamameTech/DayLeaf2/README.md

 DayLeaf
 =======

-DayLeaf memo launcher - Android widgets to create text files for daily memo
+DayLeaf memo launcher - Android widget to create text files for daily memo

 This application provides an easy way, as home screen widgets, to create, edit, and send text files in a daily basis to create memo on everyday life.